 So why aren’t all Leo’s [Or insert another starsign here] the same?

 Well, There are Ten main planetary aspects, mix that in with twelve houses, thirty degrees per sign, so there’s huge potential for difference.
 A Leo with the moon (emotional self) in Taurus would be very different to one with the moon in Scorpio.
-Even if you just think of the combination of a Leo with a possible 12 different moon signs, 12 different Mars signs, 12 different Venus signs and 12 different rising signs- that makes 20,736 different character set possibilities!
+Even if you just think of the combination of a Leo with a possible 12 different moon signs, 12 different Mars signs, 12 different Venus signs and 12 different rising signs- thousands of different character set possibilities!
+Note: Not all are possible as the orbits of planets mean that some (like Mercury) are always within two signs of the Sun’s)

 n.b.
 This is why I find daily horoscopes often miss the mark.
 They are, for me, too generalistic.